 She also witnessed the drive that parent volunteers had when it came to recruiting local businesses to sponsor events and initiatives at her children’s school.
-She searched for the software that would help them to do this even more successfully, but discovered there was no consistent, thorough product in existence.
-When a single volunteer or committee had their ducks in a row, their technical tools organized, and their manpower at full throttle, the success was quickly realized, but for many schools, this was not the case.
-Schools with limited volunteer manpower simply could not succeed at fundraising at the same rate.
+She searched for the software that would help them to do this even more successfully, but discovered there was no consistent product in existence.
+When a single volunteer or committee had their ducks in a row, their technical tools organized, and their energy at full throttle, success was quickly realized.
+However, for many schools, this was not the case, and schools with limited volunteer power simply could not succeed at fundraising at the same rate.

 So, Heather realized there was a way to help schools raise funds by effectively combining fundraising and communication in one place.
 With the growing amount of digital communication already happening in these communities, schools could continue to communicate about their happenings and sponsors could be seamlessly integrated into their digital channels.
 Handling this integration in a thoughtful way was easy for this mom, teacher, and business owner.